The Sherwin-Williams Company (NYSE:SHW) Stake Boosted by Aviva PLC

-Aviva PLC increased its holdings in The Sherwin-Williams Company (NYSE:SHW) by 213.6% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 105,508 shares of the specialty chemicals company’s stock after purchasing an additional 71,869 shares during the period.
-Aviva PLC’s holdings in The Sherwin-Williams were worth $28,746,000 at the end of the most recent reporting period.
+Aviva PLC grew its stake in shares of The Sherwin-Williams Company (NYSE:SHW) by 213.6% during the 2nd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The institutional investor owned 105,508 shares of the specialty chemicals company’s stock after acquiring an additional 71,869 shares during the period.
+Aviva PLC’s holdings in The Sherwin-Williams were worth $28,746,000 as of its most recent SEC filing.

-A number of other large investors have also modified their holdings of SHW.
-Wealthcare Advisory Partners LLC bought a new stake in The Sherwin-Williams in the first quarter worth $30,000.
-Daiwa Securities Group Inc. boosted its holdings in The Sherwin-Williams by 1.8% in the first quarter.
-Daiwa Securities Group Inc. now owns 4,170 shares of the specialty chemicals company’s stock worth $1,026,000 after purchasing an additional 72 shares in the last quarter.
-Victory Capital Management Inc. lifted its position in The Sherwin-Williams by 9.5% during the 1st quarter.
-Victory Capital Management Inc. now owns 75,076 shares of the specialty chemicals company’s stock worth $55,407,000 after acquiring an additional 6,538 shares during the last quarter.
-Beaumont Financial Partners LLC lifted its position in The Sherwin-Williams by 54.9% during the 1st quarter.
-Beaumont Financial Partners LLC now owns 564 shares of the specialty chemicals company’s stock worth $416,000 after acquiring an additional 200 shares during the last quarter.
-Finally, Stanley Laman Group Ltd. lifted its position in The Sherwin-Williams by 19.1% during the 1st quarter.
-Stanley Laman Group Ltd. now owns 1,739 shares of the specialty chemicals company’s stock worth $1,283,000 after acquiring an additional 279 shares during the last quarter.
-Hedge funds and other institutional investors own 75.94% of the company’s stock.
+Several other institutional investors also recently bought and sold shares of SHW.
+Gradient Investments LLC boosted its holdings in The Sherwin-Williams by 217.2% in the second quarter.
+Gradient Investments LLC now owns 92 shares of the specialty chemicals company’s stock worth $25,000 after purchasing an additional 63 shares in the last quarter.
+FFT Wealth Management LLC bought a new stake in The Sherwin-Williams in the second quarter worth $25,000.
+Corbenic Partners LLC boosted its holdings in The Sherwin-Williams by 200.0% in the second quarter.
+Corbenic Partners LLC now owns 105 shares of the specialty chemicals company’s stock worth $29,000 after purchasing an additional 70 shares in the last quarter.
+Tarbox Family Office Inc. boosted its holdings in The Sherwin-Williams by 200.0% in the second quarter.
+Tarbox Family Office Inc. now owns 105 shares of the specialty chemicals company’s stock worth $29,000 after purchasing an additional 70 shares in the last quarter.
+Finally, Wealthcare Advisory Partners LLC bought a new stake in The Sherwin-Williams in the first quarter worth $30,000.
+Institutional investors and hedge funds own 75.94% of the company’s stock.

-In other The Sherwin-Williams news, SVP Mary L. Garceau sold 2,589 shares of the company’s stock in a transaction dated Monday, August 23rd.
+In other news, SVP Mary L. Garceau sold 2,589 shares of the stock in a transaction that occurred on Monday, August 23rd.
 The shares were sold at an average price of $306.33, for a total transaction of $793,088.37.
 Following the sale, the senior vice president now directly owns 11,259 shares of the company’s stock, valued at $3,448,969.47.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO John G. Morikis sold 155,520 shares of the company’s stock in a transaction dated Thursday, July 29th.
-The stock was sold at an average price of $288.92, for a total transaction of $44,932,838.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO John G. Morikis sold 155,520 shares of the stock in a transaction that occurred on Thursday, July 29th.
+The shares were sold at an average price of $288.92, for a total transaction of $44,932,838.40.
 Following the sale, the chief executive officer now directly owns 433,251 shares in the company, valued at $125,174,878.92.
 The disclosure for this sale can be found here.
 Insiders have sold 213,903 shares of company stock worth $62,244,621 over the last ninety days.
 Insiders own 0.51% of the company’s stock.

-The Sherwin-Williams (NYSE:SHW) last posted its quarterly earnings results on Monday, July 26th.
-The specialty chemicals company reported $2.65 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $2.68 by ($0.03).
+The Sherwin-Williams (NYSE:SHW) last issued its quarterly earnings data on Monday, July 26th.
+The specialty chemicals company reported $2.65 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $2.68 by ($0.03).
+The firm had revenue of $5.38 billion for the quarter, compared to the consensus estimate of $5.39 billion.
 The Sherwin-Williams had a return on equity of 72.71% and a net margin of 11.05%.
-The business had revenue of $5.38 billion during the quarter, compared to analyst estimates of $5.39 billion.
-During the same period last year, the company earned $7.10 EPS.
-The business’s revenue for the quarter was up 16.9% on a year-over-year basis.
-On average, research analysts expect that The Sherwin-Williams Company will post 9.18 EPS for the current year.
+The Sherwin-Williams’s quarterly revenue was up 16.9% compared to the same quarter last year.
+During the same period in the prior year, the company posted $7.10 earnings per share.
+As a group, equities research analysts predict that The Sherwin-Williams Company will post 9.18 EPS for the current year.

 The company also recently disclosed a quarterly dividend, which was paid on Friday, September 10th.
 Shareholders of record on Friday, August 20th were paid a dividend of $0.55 per share.
 The ex-dividend date was Thursday, August 19th.
 This represents a $2.20 annualized dividend and a yield of 0.73%.
 The Sherwin-Williams’s dividend payout ratio is 26.86%.